 Man denies inciting a child to engage in sexual activity at play park

-Court told man approached girl and boy and tried to get them to go behind a tree
+Court told man approached girl and boy and tried to get them to go behind tree with him

 The defendant appeared in Ballymena Magistrates Court.
 Photograph: Google